Synapxe-DNA/technical-docs/docs/projects/genai/conversational-assistant/webapp/backend/schema/speech/speech_request.md

 # @label(type) SpeechRequest

-SpeechRequest datatype contains required parameter to be sent to Azure Speech Service for text to speech conversion.
+SpeechRequest pydantic model contains required parameter to be sent to Azure Speech Service for text to speech conversion.

 Used for `/speech` endpoint